DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/03 Overview/05 Elements.md

-Below is a  element map.
-A click on an element navigates you to a topic devoted to this element.
+Below is an element map.
+A click on an element navigates to the topic devoted to this element.

 <p><img src="/images/DataGrid/datagrid-elements.png" style="margin:0px auto; display:block; width:1000px; height:470px;" alt="DataGrid elements" usemap="#datagrid-elements">